InsertAReallyCreativeNameHere/Marble.RuntimeCompiler/README.md

 ## Introduction
 Marble.RuntimeCompiler is a (as of right now incomplete) project that aims to make clang/llvm portable.
 It allows for the Runtime Compilation / Just-in-Time Compilation of C/C++, through the pure energy from my suffering that is ingrained through the code I have written.

+### Prerequisites:
+ - LLVM built from source with clang enabled (Use -DLLVM_ENABLE_PROJECTS=clang when configuring with cmake).
+### Instructions to build:
+ - good luck ill write this later

 ## Building
  ### Prerequisites:
- - LLVM built from source with clang enabled (Use -DLLVM_ENABLE_PROJECTS=clang when configuring with cmake).
  - A large quantity of patience.
  - Make sure the LLVM binaries are in your PATH.
-### Instructions to build:
- - good luck ill write this later

-## Future Proofing:
-Steps to recreate this project if something breaks using different versions of llvm/clang:
+ ### Preparing and Compiling:
  - Copy ```llvm-project/clang/tools/driver/driver.cpp```, ```llvm-project/clang/tools/driver/cc1_main.cpp```, ```llvm-project/clang/tools/driver/cc1as_main.cpp```, and ```llvm-project/clang/tools/driver/cc1gen_reproducer_main.cpp``` to ```Marble.RuntimeCompiler/clang-driver```.
  - Modify the llvm/clang source.
    - Remove